 HighCircl

-About 1 in 10 applicants make it through.
-The vetting process runs in four stages: background and experience verification, a communication and product-thinking assessment (we're checking for remote-ready collaboration habits, not just English fluency), a take-home technical project that mirrors real work, and a live technical session with one of our senior engineers who evaluates architectural thinking rather than syntax.
+The stages: background and experience verification, a communication and product-thinking assessment (we're checking for remote-ready collaboration habits, not English fluency), a take-home technical project that mirrors real work, and a live technical session with one of our senior engineers, focused on architectural reasoning and trade-offs.
+About 1 in 10 applicants pass.
 Recruiters don't run technical assessments here — engineers do.

-From the client side, the process is: describe your role and stack, receive a shortlist of 3-5 pre-vetted candidates within 72 hours, meet them, choose one.
-There's no obligation before the engagement starts and no recruitment fee at any point.
+From your side: describe the role and stack, get a shortlist of 3–5 pre-vetted candidates within 72 hours, meet them, choose one.
+No obligation before the engagement starts, no recruitment fee.

 The right fit is a company that needs senior developers in React, Node.js, Python, iOS, Android, Flutter, Go, or DevOps, working in or overlapping with European timezones, and wants to see rates before any conversation starts.